-950.4 A2 The concept of materiality in relation to an assurance client's information is addressed in International Standard on Assurance Engagements (ISAE) 3000 (Revised), Assurance Engagements other than Audits or Reviews of Historical Financial Information.
+950.8 A1 Materiality is a factor that is relevant in evaluating threats created by providing a non-assurance service to an assurance client.
+The concept of materiality in relation to an assurance client's subject matter information is addressed in International Standard on Assurance Engagements (ISAE) 3000 (Revised), Assurance Engagements other than Audits or Reviews of Historical Financial Information.
 The determination of materiality involves the exercise of professional judgment and is impacted by both quantitative and qualitative factors.

 It is also affected by perceptions of the financial or other information needs of users.